- Design experiences that customers will enjoy and complete easily.

 Why is interaction design important?

-It’s critical to design experiences that your customers can complete with ease and enjoyment – from clicking on a link or filling out a form, all the way to adopting better spending habits or losing weight.
+It’s critical to design user experiences that your customers can complete with ease and enjoyment – from clicking on a link or filling out a form, all the way to adopting better spending habits or losing weight (UX design is not just about interfaces).
 Designing successful experiences require an understanding of your customer’s habits, behaviours and desires and nudging them at each stage so they have the motivation to compleat the process.

 You’ll see customers take action when: